1. Training Song Canaries for Competition

 There is no denying that the birth of USTF was painful, especially in its early days.
 The new organization had to start from scratch with only the talents, insights, and determination of its founders to rely on.
 This new beginning caused not only a sense of hope but also some anxiety and even frustration on the part of the first leaders: most beginnings are like that.

-Today USTF is the most active of the US timbrado organizations, at least in one sense, holding three song contests (in Texas, Oklahoma, and California) in 2006.
+Today USTF is the most active of the US timbrado organizations, at least in one sense, holding three song contests throughout the United States.
 The USTF board is interested in talking to timbrado breeders and local bird clubs around the country about expanding the number of contests even further.
 Our long term goal would be to have at least one contest in each region of the country so that more and more breeders would have access to the expert opinions of trained judges in order to help them with selection and breeding decisions which will improve the songs of their lines: clasico, discontinuo, or intermedio.

 Patricia Last's USTF Announcement and Welcome Message--December, 2002